~ Difference between VS1 and VS2 ~

 Although it’s a topic for another article, if you purchase a diamond graded by anyone else you’re basically playing roulette on whether or not they accurately graded the diamond.
 Emerald diamonds are the only exception in my experience.

 I have seen many VS2 AND VS1 diamonds with inclusions to the naked eye when the diamond WAS NOT graded by either GIA, EGL USA, and/or AGS.
 Who grades your diamond is VERY important.

 In fact it’s so important, you would be doing yourself a huge favor by reading our advanced diamond clarity chart page.

 Vs1 versus Vs2 Diamonds - Why the Hefty Price Difference?

 Diamonds are graded at the 10x level.
 Even in diamonds graded flawless you WILL still have inclusions.
 You would simply have to increase the magnification.
 No diamond is perfect, and that's what gives them their personality and uniqueness.

-Since the gradings are at the 10x level that’s what the pricing scheme works off of, as well.
-So when we look at a situation like Vs1 versus Vs2 diamonds, and the answer is as simple as “how easily inclusions are seen”, realize, and make no mistake, that very ease at which you see the inclusions, is exactly what makes VS1 diamonds that much more rare than VS2 diamonds, and more rare means more money!
+Since the gradings are at the 10x level that's what the pricing scheme works off of, as well.
+So when we look at a situation like Vs1 versus Vs2 diamonds, and the answer is as simple as "how easily inclusions are seen", realize that very ease at which you see the inclusions, is exactly what makes VS1 diamonds that much more rare than VS2 diamonds, and more rare means more money!